AlastorPilkine/ListItemRandomPicker/README.md

 1. Write a number in your note (e.g., `3`) and select this number
 2. Click the toolbar icon for this plugin.
 3. Select a title from the dropdown list.
 4. The selected number will be replaced by that many randomly chosen items from the list into your active note.

+If you select something following the number, this is the separator of the inserted element.

+###
 ## License

 This project is licensed under the [GPLv3 License](https://github.com/AlastorPilkine/ListItemRandomPicker?tab=GPL-3.0-1-ov-file#GPL-3.0-1-ov-file).